SovereignCloudStack/website/_partners/stackxperts.md

   managed-service: "We provide Installation Services for Openstack utilizing OSISM and Ceph including Monitoring, Automation and Training.
 We also migrate from legacy Openstack Installations to new OSISM based Setups."
   training: "We help our Clients to be self-sufficient, co-working sessions on upgrade tasks, initial installations, workshops for certain sub components, backup strategies and so on."
   support: "We provide Maintenance Contracts and also offer on-demand support 24x7 for Openstack and Ceph with a 30 Minute maximum response time."
-  consulting: "We provide consulting on Hardware, Datacenters, Network, design of Architectures and general Openstack/Ceph Consulting."
+  consulting: "We provide consulting on Hardware, Datacenters, Network, design of Architectures and general Openstack/Ceph Consulting.“
 ---